Hierarchical Embedded Bayesian Additive Regression Trees: Applications Results

-\subsection{Sleep study data}
+\subsubsection{Sleep study data}

-This dataset consists of the first 10 days of a sleep study \citep{belenky2003patterns}, for the sleep-deprived group.
+This dataset consists of the first 10 days of a sleep study \citep{belenky2003patterns}.
 The response variable is the average reaction time per day (in milliseconds), and the covariate is the number of days of sleep deprivation, for 18 subjects.
-Linear mixed effect models \citep{pinheiro2000linear} are often applied to this data \citep{bates2011package}, so we will directly compare our results.
+Linear mixed-effect models \citep{pinheiro2000linear} are often applied to this data \citep{bates2011package}, so we can directly compare our results.

-For this dataset, we created two modelling scenarios: one with all the 18 subjects present in the training set (80\% train/20\% test), and one where subject IDs number 308, 309 and 351 are not present in the training set (119 observations for training, 61 for testing, or 75\% train/25\% test).
-With this, we want to assess the prediction capability of our model when new grouping categories are introduced, as we have both intra-group and outside-group predictions.
-The root mean squared error is also compared to standard BART results \citep{chipman2010bart}, Bayesian LME \citep{gelman2006data}, and LME \citep{pinheiro2000linear}.

-In Figure \ref{fig1}, we have the HE-BART predictions for IDs 308, 309 and 351, which have been selected at random to be used as prediction examples in the two modelling scenarios.
-The plot also shows the true observations as blue dots, and the LME fit and its corresponding confidence interval.
-Our model predicts better for the 3 groups: ID 308 has a highly variant pattern, which is not well captured by the LME line; ID 309 is a bit easier for LME, but HE-BART still has predictions more correlated to the true observations as it is a more interesting case, where response time seem to almost decrease with the increase of days of sleep deprivation; and ID's 351 form a more wiggly curve, also favouring HE-BART.
-The RMSE for these three observations is much better for HE-BART (almost half the value for LME).